grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 # Go (push mode)

 Our Go Profiler is a cutting-edge tool designed to optimize Golang applications.
-By integrating with Pyroscope, it offers developers an in-depth view of their Go codebase, enabling real-time performance analysis.
+By integrating with Pyroscope, the profiler offers developers an in-depth view of their Go codebase, enabling real-time performance analysis.
 This powerful tool is crucial for pinpointing inefficiencies, streamlining code execution, and ensuring peak performance in Go applications.

 Pyroscope uses the standard `runtime/pprof` package to collect profiling data.
 Refer to [the official documentation](https://golang.org/doc/diagnostics#profiling) for details.